Movie Review: "Annabelle: Creation"

 Con: The Mullins (-3pts)

 At the beginning of this movie, audiences will sympathize with these characters.
-As the movie goes on, audiences will they behave selfishly and stupidly.
-They lose their daughter, Annabelle (Samara Lee), at the start of the film.
-In their depression, they pray to be able to speak to their daughter.
-Fast forward a bit, now their is a demonic entity possessing a doll and locked away in s closet within the house.
+As the movie goes on, audiences will start to think their behavior is selfish and stupid.
+The Mullins lost their daughter Annabelle at the beginning of the movie, and in their depression, they prayed to be able to speak to their daughter.
+They then had a malicious entity possessing a doll, which they managed to lock away in a closet within the house.
 The closet seemed to contain her, but would only continue doing so as long as the closet remained unopened.

-That's the part audiences will sympathize with.
-Then the Mullins begin acting like idiots.
-Twelve years after the death of Annabelle, the Mullins decide to take in a group of orphans.
+That was the part that audiences will sympathize with.
+Then the Mullins began acting like idiots.
+Twelve years after the death of Annabelle, the Mullins decided to take in a group of orphans.
 In other words, the Mullins decided it was a good idea to bring a group of young girls to live with them in the house.
-Oh and one of the rooms, used as a bedroom for the girls, shares a wall with the closet where the possessed doll is trapped.
-Really?
-You expect young children not to explore?
-The Mullins are the shocked at how Annabelle (the doll) could have been discovered and released.
-The entire plot really hinges on the wreckless stupidity of the Mullins, and I thought it was a bit too far-fetched.
+Oh, and one of the rooms used as a bedroom for the girls shared a wall with the very closet that the possessed doll was trapped within.
+The Mullins basically invited a group of children into their home, but some never fathomed the possibility that a single child could have been curious enough to investigate the closet.
+The entire plot hinged on the wreckless stupidity of the Mullins, and I thought it was a bit too far-fetched.

 Pro: The Actors (+6pts)